-For almost 20 years, the Pennsylvania pedestrian accident lawyers at Fellerman & Ciarimboli have been helping injury victims in Philadelphia, Scranton, Wilkes-Barre, and across PA.
+For almost 20 years, the Philadelphia pedestrian accident lawyers at Fellerman & Ciarimboli have been helping injury victims in Philadelphia, Scranton, Wilkes-Barre, and across PA.
 We understand the pain and anxiety you’re going through and work hard to make sure your voice is heard.
 We’ll fight for your interests both inside and outside the courtroom and make sure you are properly compensated for your injuries.

 Pedestrian Accidents Happen More Often Than You Think